SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 # Now use the file:
 helm install --name my-release -f my-values.yaml solacecharts/pubsubplus
 ```
+> Note: as an alternative to creating a new file you can [download](https://raw.githubusercontent.com/SolaceDev/solace-kubernetes-quickstart/HelmReorg/pubsubplus/values.yaml) the `values.yaml` file with default values and edit that for overrides.

 For more ways to override default chart values, refer to [Customizing the Helm Chart Before Installing](//helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).